jpdigitalman/SimSpirit-Motion-Simulator-Platform/README.md

 The Main-Board is designed around ESP32 microcontroler from Expressif.
 The code is written in C using Arduino and run on PlatformIO

+Currently the following methods can be used to control the motion-simulator.
+1: Head-tracker with inbuilt IMU chip- Connects to the ESP32 through Bluetooth or via ESP-Now.
+2: UDP plugin from Games Telemetary.
+Some Games support have been added and will be listed soon.